- ALGORITHM: The type of mesh algorithm used ("finite-difference" is currently the only available option).

-- PML LAYERS: The number of cells which are used for PML boundary conditions.
+- PML LAYERS: The number of cells that are used for PML boundary conditions.
 Increasing this number will reduce the back-reflection arising from the PML boundaries but will also increase time and memory requirements for simulations.Defaults to a setting of 12.

-- PML POLYNOMIAL: The polynomial power which determines how rapidly the electric and magnetic conductivity increases as radiation propagates at normal incidence into the PML.
+- PML POLYNOMIAL: The polynomial power which determines how rapidly the electric and magnetic conductivity increases as the radiation propagates at normal incidence into the PML.
 The default setting of 3 denotes a cubic increase of electric and magnetic conductivity with increasing depth into the PML.